leterDieu/Stellarity-mcoc/mkdocs/docs/items/other/prismatic_pearl.md

 </div>

 ## Obtaining
-Prismatic Pearl has a 33% chance to be dropped by the Empress of Light.
+Prismatic Pearl has a 33% chance to be dropped by the Empress of Light, but only if killed in The End or in the Overworld during nighttime.

 ## Usage
 Prismatic Pearl works just the same way an Ender Pearl works, however after being thrown, it returns to the player after 5 seconds.